Bankers to burn midnight oil ahead of 'MiFID' dawn

 “For the markets facing processes, there will be a very intensive through-the-night activity,” said David Lawton, a managing director at consultants Alvarez & Marsal and former senior markets regulator at Britain’s Financial Conduct Authority.

-The new regime shines a spotlight on the innards of stock, bond, commodity and derivatives markets by forcing banks, asset managers and traders to report detailed information on trillions of euros in transactions.
+The new regime shines a spotlight on the innards of stock,bond, commodity and derivatives markets by forcing banks, asset managers and traders to report detailed information on trillions of euros in transactions.

 Banks and trading firms have spent millions of euros getting ready for the big day.
-A report from Expand, part of the BostonConsulting Group and IHS Markit, has estimated that top globalbanks and asset managers will have spent $2.1 billion this year to comply with the rules.
+A report from Expand, part of the BostonConsulting Group and IHS Markit, has estimated that top global banks and asset managers will have spent $2.1 billion last year to comply with the rules.
 Lawton expects the new regime to trigger consolidation as the competition it aims to promote proves too much for some.

 Credit rating agency Standard & Poor’s said there would likely be more losers than winners from the profound changes being ushered in.